 It takes courage to plan ahead and think about a time in the future when you may not be able to make healthcare decisions for yourself or you are not able to communicate your preferences.
 By planning ahead, you can find comfort that your current and future care preferences are in writing and will guide your loved ones so they will not have the burden of guessing what you would want if you could not speak for yourself about medical decisions.

-Advance Care Planning workshops help you plan ahead and think about a time in the future when you may not be able to make healthcare decisions for yourself or you are not able to communicate your preferences.
-Learn the steps necessary to create an advance care plan through our free one-hour virtual sessions.
+This free one-hour Advance Care Planning workshop helps you plan ahead and think about a time in the future when you may not be able to make healthcare decisions for yourself.
+You will learn about the importance of advance care planning and receive step by step guidance on how to complete a Wisconsin Power of Attorney for Health Care.

-Classes are held twice a month for one hour through an online program called Webex.
+Classes are held for one hour through an online program called Webex.
 To register for a class, select the "Register for a class" button below and complete the form.
 Once you register, a link to the Webex meeting will be emailed to you.